 and the adults establish themselves in the colon

 .
 The time interval from ingestion of infective eggs to oviposition by the adult females is about 1 month.
 The life span of the adults is about 2 months.
 Gravid females migrate nocturnally outside the anus and oviposit while crawling on the skin of the perianal area

 .
 The larvae contained inside the eggs develop (the eggs become infective) in 4–6 hours under optimal conditions

 .
 Retroinfection, or the migration of newly hatched larvae from the anal skin back into the rectum, may occur but the frequency with which this happens is unknown.
 (From Global Health, Division of Parasitic Diseases and Malaria, CDC.)

 Most individuals with pinworm infection are asymptomatic.
 The most common symptom is perianal pruritus, particularly at night, due to the presence of the female worms or deposited eggs.
 Insomnia, restlessness, and enuresis are common in children.
 Perianal scratching may result in excoriation and impetigo.
 Many mild gastrointestinal symptoms have also been attributed to enterobiasis, but associations are not proven.
 Serious sequelae are uncommon.
 Rarely, worm migration results in inflammation or granulomatous reactions of the gastrointestinal or genitourinary tracts.
 Colonic ulceration and eosinophilic colitis have been reported.

-Pinworm eggs are usually not found in ...
+Pinworm eggs are usually not ...